groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 1.0.11 =
+* Fixed bug where broadcasts were always being schedules for 9:30 AM despite other settings.

 = 1.0.10 =
 * ADDED SMS messaging step.
 Uses the same credit system as emails.
 * Misc bug fixes.